 - Problem solving in practice: Interactive worksheet – activity for independent learning whether remote or in class

 This lesson is designed to equip young people with an adaptable approach to solving problems, large or small.
-It includes a video and scenarios that encourage development of practical problem solving skills which can be useful for learning, day to day life, and when in employment.
+It includes a short film and scenarios that encourage development of practical problem solving skills which can be useful for learning, day to day life, and when in employment.

 By the end of the lesson, students will be able to: